 We have a limited number of employees and may not be able to manage the increasing demands of our operations.
 We have a limited number of employees to administer our existing assets, interface with applicable governmental bodies, market our services and plan for the construction and development of our future assets.
-We may not be able to maximize the value of our water assets because of our limited manower.
+We may not be able to maximize the value of our water assets because of our limited manpower.
 We depend significantly on the services of Mark W. Harding, our President and Chief Financial Officer.
 The loss of Mr. Harding would cause a significant interruption of our operations.
-The success of our future services and plantification standards required for our employees to operate specific water and wastewater facilities.
-Failure to find state-certified and qualified employees to support the operation of our facilities could put us at risk for, among other things, regulatory penalties (including fines and suspension of operations), operational errors at the facilities, improper billing and collection processes, and loss of contracts and revenues.
-We cannot assure gove that we assucessfully manage our assues and our growth.
+The success of our future business development and billity to capitalize on growth opportunities depends on our ability to attract and retain additional experienced and qualified persons to operate and manage our business.
+State regulations set the training, experience and qualification standards required for our employees to operate specific water and wastewater facilities.
+Failure to find state-certified and qualified employees to operate specific water and wastewater facilities, improper billing and collection processes, and loss of contracts and revenues.
+We cannot assure you that we can successfully manage our assets and our growth.

 A failure of the water wells or distribution networks that we own or control could result in losses and damages that may affect our financial condition and reputation.
 We distribute water through a network of pipelines and store water in storage tanks and a pond.
 A failure of these pipelines, tanks or the pond could result in injuries and damage to property for which we may be responsible, in whole or in part.
 The failure of these pipelines, tanks, or pond may also result in the need to shut down some facilities or parts of our water distribution network in order to conduct repairs.
 Such failures and shutdowns may limit our ability to supply water in sufficient quantities to our customers and to meet the water delivery requirements prescribed by our contracts, which could adversely affect our financial condition, results of operations, cash flow, liquidity and reputation.
-Any business interruption or other losses might not be covered by insurance on the future at acceptable rates.
+Any business interruption or other losses might not be covered by insurance policies or be recoverable through rates and charges, and such losses may make it difficult for us to secure insurance in the future at acceptable rates.